janetckm/TheraFly/README.md

 # TheraFly
-Therapeutic VR for direct-indirect intervention on Acrophobia (Fear of Height)
+Therapeutic VR for Direct-Indirect Intervention on Acrophobia (Fear of Height)

 ![Model](https://github.com/janetckm/TheraFly/blob/cfc2f198f338ca998f0a2d76c02934b1926c2949/TheraFly/work_therafly_thumbnail.gif?raw=true)

 ## Abstract
-TheraFly is a therapeutic VR experience for people to have an direct-indirect intervention on acrophobia.
-While the visual experience is a direct confrontation for the fear of heights, TheraFly is an indirect experience for the user to face this anxiety through the medium of gaming experience with an imaginal approach.
-Position the user as an undercover, the storyline is not directly related to the heights.
-Rather, we utilize immersive storytelling techniques to create plots for people to enjoy as the player or character in the undercover movies (e.g., Infernal Affairs) instead of a patient who is having treatment with a therapist.
-The TheraFly system aims to provide both virtual and haptic interactions to enhance the therapeutic effectiveness of acrophobia and have a less subjective assessment with data collection of bio signal sensors, e.g., a pulse sensor to examine the nervousness of the user to assess and evaluate the effectiveness with the quantitative result, which is comparatively accurate than the self assessment.
+TheraFly is a therapeutic virtual reality (VR) intervention designed to address acrophobia by employing a dual approach – direct confrontation through immersive visual experiences and indirect intervention via gamified storytelling.
+Positioned as an undercover agent within the storyline, users engage in an imaginal approach, distinct from traditional patient-therapist treatment dynamics.
+The narrative, inspired by Hong Kong undercover movies like "Infernal Affairs," diverges from a direct focus on heights, creating an immersive gaming and therapeutic experience.
+TheraFly incorporates virtual and haptic interactions, enhancing therapeutic efficacy.
+The system integrates bio-signal sensors, including pulse sensors, for objective data collection, which offers a quantitative assessment of user nervousness and provides a more accurate evaluation compared to subjective self-assessments, contributing to a comprehensive understanding of therapeutic outcomes.

 ## Demonstration Video
 https://youtu.be/PFQKp8TbGZ0